Creative Sparks Program terms and conditions

-The Applicant agrees to permit Council or the auditors, at reasonable times and with reasonable notice, to enter the Applicant’s premises and inspect and audit records kept by the Applicant regarding the project and the Applicant will give to Council and the auditors all necessary facilities and assistance to enable them to conduct the audit.
-The Applicant must retain all records and account books in original form for at least thirty-six months following the due date for acquittal of the Grant.
+The applicant agrees to permit Council or the auditors, at reasonable times and with reasonable notice, to enter the applicant’s premises and inspect and audit records kept by the applicant regarding the project.
+The applicant will give to Council and the auditors all necessary facilities and assistance to enable them to conduct the audit.
+The applicant must retain all records and account books in original form for at least thirty-six months following the due date for acquittal of the grant.

 13. Intellectual property rights